ejr004/htcondor-docker-pool/README.md

 # Requirements and Resources
 - You need VM's or bare metal machines that are part of a swarm cluster.
 - Instructions to install docker-ce : https://docs.docker.com/install/linux/docker-ce/centos/.
 On a CC7 host, you can use the instructions [here](https://github.com/WLCG-Lightweight-Sites/wlcg_lightweight_site_ce_cream/blob/master/yaim/README.md) to setup docker.
+- Instructions to set up a swarm cluster:
+  - On the host that you want to act as the swarm manager,
+    ```docker swarm init```
+  - The command above intializes the smarm manager and prints the **join-command that you need to run on all the workers that are part of the swarm cluster.**
+  - On every other VM/machine, run the join command printed by the manager in the last step.
-- Instructions to set up a swarm cluster: https://docs.docker.com/engine/swarm/swarm-tutorial/.
-Make sure you allow traffic on  the firewall ports used by swarm nodes to communicate. (described towards the end in the first page of the tutorial)
+  - Make sure you allow traffic on  the firewall ports used by swarm nodes to communicate. (described towards the end in the first page of the tutorial here: https://docs.docker.com/engine/swarm/swarm-tutorial/.)

 # Setting up a distributer condor cluster